WA Government Architecture Decision Records

 CI/CD Pipeline:

 Build produces container images with SBOM/provenance.
 Scan runs vulnerability and static analysis.
 Release produces static artifacts consumed by ADR 010: Infrastructure as Code.
+Keep unprivileged build, test, and scan work on repository-hosted CI, including long-running jobs.
+Move only AWS-privileged release or deployment steps to an operations-controlled environment.

 Consequences